mikesizz/objktiv-alpha/README.md

 It's up to all of us to support artists by not only buying artwork but also supporting the distributed hosting network that keeps it alive for you to enjoy!

 ### How can I contribute?
-A proper open source repository will shortly follow the publication of this alpha version.
+A proper open source repository will quickly follow the publication of this alpha version.

-The code, in its current state, is not worthy of contribution and is, to say the least, sub standard.
-This was a silly side project that has taken on some small amount of life.
-As such, it will need a refactor post-alpha before pull requests are accepted.
+The code in its current state is not worthy of contribution and will need a refactor before pull requests are accepted.

 --